 - Strength in drag

-This is the second Piscifun product on our list for the best saltwater fly reels.
+This is the second Piscifun product on our list.
 It has some excellent features that many anglers love.

 The U-shaped arbor features a fast pickup that will ensure excellent performance.
 Also, you can easily adjust the drag system.
 This reel is left-hand exclusive.
 However, you can use it even if you are not left-handed.